asbjornenge/politicus/README.md

 # Curious Politicus (DRAFT)

-Curious Politicus (CP) is a social network and publishing platform.
+Curious Politicus (CP or Politicus) is a social network and publishing platform.

 *In more detail, you can say it is an attempt to create a proper incentive structure for a self-governing social media network that will lead to positive outcomes for humanity.*

-**In Politicus you will find only cryptographically signed content**.
+**On Politicus you will find only cryptographically signed content**.
 That means that for any [key]() you come to trust, it will not be possible for anyone else act on their behalf.

 > Is that video signed by anyone you trust?
 If not, it might be a deepfake.

 **Actions on Politicus have a cost**.
-By adding a cost to all actions in Politicus we assure that actors weigh their actions and avoid unecessary noise, bots, etc.
+By adding a cost to all actions in Politicus we assure that actors weigh their actions and avoid unecessary noise.
 We also create a source of revenue for content creators.

+**On Politicus all accounts are human beings (and there are no duplicates)** In order to create an account on CP a user needs to be verified by the [Worldcoin](https://worldcoin.org/) project.
+There are no bots on Politicus.
+There are also no duplicates, meaning a single user cannot create multiple accounts.

 **Moderation on Policitus is user controlled.**
 Users are in charge of [moderation]().
 Any user can petition for the removal of any piece of content or user.